 We report as revenue for Erbitux, a product approved to treat various cancers, the net royalties received from our collaboration partners and our product sales.
-Our revenues increased 12 percent, to \$104.0 million, during the first quarter of 2011, due primarily to the timing of the sale of manufactured product to partners for development purposes.
+Our revenues decreased 4 percent to \$100.1 million and increased 4 percent to \$204.0 million during the second guarter and first six months of 2011, respectively.

-Worldwide sales of Byetta, an injectable product for the treatment of type 2 diabetes, decreased 12 percent, to \$165.4 million, during the first quarter of 2011 due to competitive pressures in the U.S. and European markets.
+Worldwide sales of Byetta, an injectable product for the treatment of type 2 diabetes, decreased 4 percent to \$171.2 million and 8 percent to \$336.6 million during the second quarter and first six months of 2011, respectively, due to competitive pressures in the U.S. and European markets.
 We report as revenue our 50 percent share of Byetta's gross margin in the U.S., 100 percent of Byetta sales outside the U.S., and our sales of Byetta pen delivery devices to Amylin.
-Our revenues decreased 12 percent, to \$101.8 million, during the first quarter of 2011.
+Our revenues decreased 3 percent to \$103.9 million and 8 percent to \$205.7 million during the second quarter and first six months of 2011, respectively.

-Animal health product sales in the U.S. increased 28 percent during the first quarter of 2011 due to increased demand for food animal products and the U.S. launch of TrifexisTM, a monthly oral parasiticide for dogs.
-Sales outside the U.S. increased 27 percent during the first quarter of 2011, driven by increased demand and the impact of the acquisition of certain Pfizer animal health assets in Europe.
+Animal health product sales in the U.S. increased 18 percent and 23 percent during the second quarter and first six months of 2011, respectively, due to increased demand for food animal products and the recent U.S. launch of TrifexisTM, a monthly oral parasiticide for dogs.
+Sales outside the U.S. increased 23 percent and 25 percent during the second quarter and first six months of 2011, respectively, driven by the impact of the acquisition of certain Pfizer animal health assets in Europe in the second quarter of 2010, increased demand, and the favorable impact of foreign exchange rates.